sun-jiao/flut-renamer/packaging/README.md

 bundle.
 CI installs FPM 1.16.0, RPM tools, libarchive tools, zstd, Flatpak and AppImage dependencies. `github_appimage_build.sh` verifies the pinned appimagetool 1.9.1 binary for each CPU before running it.

+Linux packaging requires ImageMagick (`convert`).
+The scripts resize `assets/desktop.png` to a stripped 256×256 PNG before installing it into the hicolor icon theme for Flatpak, Deb, RPM, Pacman and Nix.
+The source image is preserved.
+This also keeps Flatpak exports below its 512×512 raster icon limit.